-- Log on to the RDS console.
+- Log on to the ApsaradB for RDS console.

-- In the upper-left corner, select the region where the target RDS instance is located.
+- In the upper-left corner of the page, select the region where the target RDS instance resides.

-- Find the target RDS instance and click the instance ID.
+- Find the target RDS instance and click its ID.

 - In the left-side navigation pane, click Monitoring and Alerts.